angelicr0t/.angelicr0t./README.md

-☆ ~ 〣 dni: Melanie Martinez fans and supporters, people who support Vivienne Medrano's actions, basic dnis, the list goes on.
+☆ ~ 〣 dni: basic dnis, the list goes on.
 I block freely but that's just a guide.
 Don't b weird man ! !

 IMPORTANT THINGS┇ I do not have empathy / sympathy to people I do not know extremely well, do NOT vent to me unless I know you well, I'm heavily antisocial upon first meeting, and I am diagnosed autistic.